Medication Assisted Treatment

-Designed to meet the needs of each person, Medication-Assisted Treatment (MAT) is the use of medication combined with counseling for treating opioid addiction such as prescription pain relievers and heroin.
-At KMHC we utilize Suboxone (Buprenorphine/naloxone) for the majority of these patients, but we have seen success with other medications listed below.
+Designed to meet the needs of each person, Medication-Assisted Treatment (MAT) is the use of medication combined with counseling for treating opioid addiction such as prescription pain relievers, cocaine, heroin, and fentanyl dependence.
+At Kentucky Mental Health Care we have seen success with the medications listed below in detail.

 These prescription medications work to normalize brain chemistry, block the euphoric effects of alcohol and opioids, alleviate physiological cravings, and normalize bodily functions without the adverse effects of the previously abused drug(s).

 Research shows that a combination of medication(s) and therapy can effectively treat these disorders.
 Medication Assisted Treatment may help maintain a sober lifestyle and is approved by the Food and Drug Administration (FDA).